 Sajjangarh Biological Park – Sajjan Garh Biological Park – Biological Park Udaipur

-The main objective of the park is to make people aware of the flora and fauna of the region and otherwise.
-To create sympathy towards the wild animals, which are ruthlessly killed for benefits and other reasons.
-The animals in the park are kept in enclosures and visitors and spot these while on their visit to the park.
-Further, for taking care of the animals inside the park various measures have been taken and deployed to maintain the health of the fauna present in the Sajjangarh Biological Park.
-There is a Zoo Hospital for taking care of the ill animals.
-The Biological Park at Udaipur prohibits the usage of plastic covers/bags inside the zoo.
-There is a Nutrition Center at the zoo which serves the feed requirements of wild animals of the zoo.
+The main objective is to make people aware about flora and fauna and create sympathy towards wild animals, which are ruthlessly killed for benefits of personal or commercial reasons.
+The animals in the park are kept in enclosures so visitors can spot these while visiting the park.
+Various measures have been taken deployed to maintain the health of the fauna and care of wildlife present in the Sajjangarh Biological Park.
+On top of this there is a Zoo Hospital for taking care of animals and a Nutrition Centre at the zoo which serves the food requirement of wild animals of the zoo.
 There are a full-time experienced veterinarian and a trained compounder to take of the animals.
-Also, CCTV cameras are installed in the zoo for 24 hours of surveillance.
+The best part of the Biological Park is it prohibits the usage of plastic covers/bags inside the zoo and CCTV cameras are installed in the zoo for 24 hours of surveillance.

 Wildlife at The Sajjangarh Biological Park